-What to Expect: Hands-On Horno Baking in a Puebloan Home from Santa Fe
+What to Expect: Hands-On Native American Cooking Class in a Puebloan Home from Santa Fe

 After meeting at the Inn and Spa at the Loretto, we will head north through the foothills of the Sangre de Cristo (The Blood of Christ) Mountains.
 Sandstone formations carved by wind, water, and time articulate this rose hued moonscape.
 As you marvel at the undulating horizons, your heart’s compass will reorient to the rhythms of nature and the mystic of ancient traditions.
 Soon we will arrive at Ohkay Owingeh Pueblo, formerly known as the San Juan Pueblo.
 Recognized as the first Spanish capital of New Mexico, this historic Pueblo is situated at the confluence of the Rio Grande, Ojo Caliente, and Chama rivers.